 Inada 鰍 Young Yellowtail This Yellowtail is around a year old and one-foot in length.
 It is the less expensive or less popular of the Amberjack family.
 It is fished in the summer and autumn in Japan.
 The term is interchangeable with Hamachi.
 Inada is more white than pink or red.

-Isaki いさき Grunt Also known as Chicken Grunt, Three Line Grunt or Pigfish, Isaki is found in the sub-Antarctic near Chile, Argentina and Brazil, as well as near Japan’s main island in the summer and autumn.
+Isaki いさき Grunt Also known as Chicken Grunt, Three Line Grunt or Pigfish, Isaki is found in the sub-Antarctic near Chile, Argentina and Brazil, as well as near Japan’s main island and Fukuoka in the summer and autumn.
 It is off-white and moderately fatty.
 Its taste is akin to Tai and is chewy.
 It may be referred to as Knifejaw.
 When grilled the Japanese call it Yakishimo.

 Ise-ebi 伊勢海老 Crawfish Actually a spiny Lobster, but with little meat.
 Eaten raw or grilled.
 It is found from November to March and is expensive.